-Course title & Code Credits Credit t distributi course Eligibility criteria Pre- requisite of Lecture Tutorial Practical/ Practice the course Bioinorganic Chemistry ALS CHEM GE 01 4 2 0 2 NIL NIL
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite of Lecture Tutorial Practical/ Practice the course Bioinorganic Chemistry ALS CHEM GE 01 4 2 nil 2 NIL NA

 The purpose of the course is to introduce students to bioinorganic chemistry, currently a frontier area of chemistry providing an interface between organic chemistry, inorganic chemistry, and biology.
 The student would learn about the importance of inorganic chemical species, especially metals in biological systems, through discussions on topics such as the sodium-potassium pump, the applications of iron in physiology, including iron transport and storage system, role of magnesium in energy production and chlorophyll, toxicity of heavy metal ions and their antidotes.